^

 1.8

-Bioavailability of iron (absorption) from animal products reaches 15-22%, from iron products iron is absorbed worse (2-8%).
-Meat of animals (birds) and fish improve the absorption of iron from other products.
+Iron bioavailability (absorption) from animal products reaches 15-22%, iron is absorbed worse from plant products (2-8%).
+Animal meat (poultry) and fish improve iron absorption from other products.

-** In spinach, the highest of all products is the content of folic acid, this improves not so much the absorption of iron as the process of hemoglobin formation.
+** Spinach has the highest content of folic acid of all foods, which improves not so much the absorption of iron as the process of hemoglobin formation.

-For the prevention of JE in infants use liquid dosage forms: it can be solutions or drops for ingestion, containing iron sulfate (Aktiferrin), iron (III) -hydroxide polymaltose (Maltofer, Ferrum Lek), iron, manganese, copper (Totem gluconate ), (Ferlatum); the same drugs are available in the form of syrups (Aktiferrin, Maltofer, Ferrum Lek).
-Parenteral AF is not used to prevent JE.
+Liquid dosage forms are used to prevent ID in infants: these can be solutions or drops for oral administration containing iron sulfate (Actiferrin), iron (III) hydroxide polymaltose (Maltofer, Ferrum Lek), iron gluconate, manganese, copper (Totema), (Ferlatum); these same drugs are available in the form of syrups (Actiferrin, Maltofer, Ferrum Lek).
+Parenteral FPs are not used to prevent ID.

-In other cases, the preventive dose of FP is 1 mg / kg per day.
-For pre-natal children who are exclusively breastfed, at the age of 6 months to 1 year, it is also recommended that AF is given at a rate of 1 mg / kg per day.
+In other cases, the prophylactic dose of FP is 1 mg/kg per day.
+Full-term infants who are exclusively breastfed, aged 6 months to 1 year, are also recommended to be prescribed FP at a rate of 1 mg/kg per day.

 How is iron deficiency anemia prevented?